smagafurov/fastapi-jsonrpc/README.rst

     # JSON-RPC methods of this entrypoint

-    # this json-rpc method has one json-rpc-parameter 'account_id' and one header parameter 'HTTP_AUTH_TOKEN'
+    # this json-rpc method has one json-rpc-parameter 'account_id' and one header parameter 'user-auth-token'
     @api_v1.method()
     def get_balance(
         account: Account = Depends(get_account),